Blog

 What does that mean?

-A statement is required from the EC as in an approval study (see part 1 of the Christmas special).
-This means that once the MDR is valid, an EC vote is also required for PMCF studies.
-(Article 62 paragraph 4 sentence b)
+An opinion from the Ethics Committee (EC) is required, as is the case for a registration study (see Part 1 of the Christmas Special).
+This means that with the MDR's entry into force, an EC opinion will also be required for PMCF studies.
+(Article 62, paragraph 4, sentence b)

-Attention : If additional invasive or stressful procedures are used as part of the PCMF study, the sponsor must inform the BOB at least 30 days before the start of the clinical trial and submit the documents in accordance with Annex XV Chapter II.
-Until now, this was regulated by Section 23b MPG in conjunction with Section 7 of the MPKPV and BfArM only carried out a less extensive review, particularly with regard to the security aspects of the additional onerous investigation.
+Attention : If additional invasive or burdensome procedures are used within the PCMF study, the sponsor must inform the BfArM (Federal Institute for Drugs and Medical Devices) at least 30 days before the start of the clinical trial and submit the documents in accordance with Annex XV, Chapter II.
+Previously, this was regulated by Section 23b of the German Medical Devices Act (MPG) in conjunction with Section 7 of the German Medical Devices Clinical Trials Ordinance (MPKPV), and the BfArM only conducted a less comprehensive review, particularly with regard to the safety aspects of the additional burdensome examination.

-As above, an EC vote is required here, but the documents must also be submitted to BfArM via EUDAMED
+In this case, as above, an EC vote is required, but the documents must also be submitted to BfArM via EUDAMED

 What does that mean?

-In this regard, the application deadlines are the same as for clinical trials as part of the conformity assessment procedure (see Part 1).
+The application deadlines are the same as for clinical trials under the conformity assessment procedure (see Part 1).

-The change to the EC vote in PMCF studies means a full examination of the qualifications of the main examiner and examiner: The MDR says in Article 62 paragraph 4 sentence j:
+The change towards EC approval for PMCF studies means a full review of the qualifications of the principal investigator and the investigator: The MDR states in Article 62, paragraph 4, sentence j:

-the responsibility for the medical care of the subjects shall be a doctor with appropriate qualifications or, where appropriate, a qualified dentist or any other person authorized by national law to provide appropriate patient care in the context of a clinical trial...
+The responsibility for the medical care of the trial participants lies with a physician with appropriate qualifications or, where appropriate, a qualified dentist or any other person authorized under national law to provide the corresponding patient care within the framework of a clinical trial...

-And this is detailed nationally in Section 30 of the MPAnpG:
+And this is further detailed nationally in § 30 of the MPAnpG:

 those who can demonstrate at least two years of experience in the clinical testing of medical devices can be appointed as head of a clinical trial or other clinical trial .